 - Immunisation should be postponed if a child has a high temperature (fever) or serious infection.
 Minor infections such as coughs, colds and snuffles are no reason to postpone immunisation.

 - The vaccine should not be given if there has been a severe reaction to a previous dose of vaccine (which is extremely rare).
 Also, it should not be given if a person is known to have a severe allergy to any of the ingredients in the vaccine.

 - The vaccines are safe if you are breastfeeding.

 Are you still at risk of meningitis after the immunisation?

 Yes.
 However, the MenC vaccine has greatly reduced the number of cases of meningitis and blood infection (septicaemia) since it was introduced in 1999 and the MenB vaccine is expected to be as effective.

 Note: other groups of meningococcus, and other germs (bacteria) can still cause meningitis.

 You should get medical help immediately if you suspect that your child, or someone you know, has meningitis or septicaemia.
 The earlier the treatment of meningitis or septicaemia, the better the chance of recovery and preventing complications or death.
-See the leaflet called Meningitis and also the separate leaflets called Sepsis (Septicaemia) and Meningitis Symptoms Checklist for more details about the symptoms of meningitis and septicaemia.
+See the separate leaflet called Meningitis.
+See also the separate leaflets called Sepsis (Septicaemia) and Meningitis Symptoms Checklist for more details about the symptoms of meningitis and septicaemia.

 Further reading and references